anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 from pyscript import document
 ```

 The `document` object is a proxy for the page [`document object`](https://developer.mozilla.org/en-US/docs/Web/API/Document).
 Its APIs are mapped `1:1`
-with the corresponding JavaScript counterpart (e.g. `document.getElementById`
+with the corresponding JavaScript counterpart (e.g., `document.getElementById`
 for both), and can be used in PyScript to access and/or manipulate the `DOM.

 For example, in the last two lines of our Python code: